Simulation of MAPS and a MAPS-based Inner Tracker for the Super Tau-Charm Facility: Introduction

 The proposed Super Tau-Charm Facility (STCF) is a next generation high-luminosity $e^+ e^-$ collider designed to operate in the tau-charm energy region, covering 2 to \SI{7}{GeV}\cite{CDR}.
 It aims to achieve a peak luminosity exceeding $0.5\times10^{35}$~\si{cm^{-2}s^{-1}} at a center-of-mass energy of \SI{4}{GeV}.
 With an anticipated data sample approximately 100 times larger than that of the current $\tau-c$ factory, BEPCII~\cite{BESIII:2009fln}, the STCF provides a unique platform for exploring matter-antimatter asymmetry, conducting in-depth studies of the internal structure of hadrons, investigating the nature of non-perturbative strong interactions, and searching for exotic hadrons and physics beyond the Standard Model.

 To fully exploit its physics potential, the STCF detector is designed to enable precise particle detection and identification in a broad kinematic range, even while operating in a high-radiation environment.
-As a core component of the STCF detector, the tracking system plays a crucial role in achieving high-precision measurements, especially for low-momentum final-state charged particles.
-To ensure high tracking efficiency and momentum resolution for charged particles below \SI{1}{GeV/c}, minimizing the material budget is a key design consideration.
-Moreover, given that the expected physics event rate can reach up to \SI{400}{kHz}, a track timestamp resolution of \SI{10}{ns} is essential for correctly associating tracks with their corresponding collision events, thereby mitigating event pile-up.
-In addition to this timing requirement, the detector near the interaction point must operate at high radiation levels.
+As a core component of the STCF detector, the tracking system plays a crucial role in achieving high-precision trajectory measurements, especially for low-momentum final-state charged particles.
+To ensure high tracking efficiency and momentum resolution for charged particles within the STCF momentum range of 50\,\si{MeV/c} to 3.5\,\si{GeV/c}---in particular, achieving a tracking efficiency of over 90\% at 100\,\si{MeV/c}, over 99\% at 300\,\si{MeV/c}, and a momentum resolution better than 0.5\% at 1\,\si{GeV/c}---minimizing the material budget is a key design consideration~\cite{stcf_tracking}.
+Moreover, given that the expected physics event rate can reach up to \SI{400}{kHz}, a track timestamp resolution of \SI{10}{ns} is essential for correctly associating tracks with their corresponding collision events, thereby mitigating event pile-up~\footnote{{While the average interval between events at 400\,\si{kHz} is 2.5\,\si{\micro\second}, a time resolution of 10\,\si{\nano\second} is required to ensure track separation between two events with a 50\,\si{\nano\second} interval, corresponding to a 5$\sigma$ discrimination threshold.
+This helps maintain pile-up probability at an acceptable level.}}.
+In addition to this timing requirement, the detector near the interaction point must operate at high radiation levels~\cite{DONG2024169582}.
 At larger radii, however, the radiation environment becomes significantly less severe.
 Taking these factors into account, the tracking system is designed as a hybrid structure, incorporating an inner tracker with multiple layers of finely segmented detectors and an outer drift chamber.